nvm-sh/nvm/README.markdown

 You can also install and migrate npm packages from specific versions of Node like this:

     nvm install v5.0 --reinstall-packages-from=4.2
-    nvm install v4.2 --reinstall-packages-from=iojs

-If you want to install [io.js](https://github.com/iojs/io.js/):

-    nvm install iojs

-If you want to install a new version of io.js and migrate npm packages from a previous version:

-    nvm install iojs --reinstall-packages-from=iojs

-The same guidelines mentioned for migrating npm packages in Node.js are applicable to io.js.

 If you want to use the system-installed version of node, you can use the special default alias "system":